 Margarine is added to the fish, and they're on the way to getting done perfectly for our table!
 Note the fan to the left; not the highest-tech kitchen, but it works fine!

 The prawns (giant shrimp) and fish arrive first.
 White rice, various condiments, lime slices, and dipping sauces also appear at the table.
-(That's not ketchup in the foreground, by the way.)
+(That's

 We get started while we wait for the squid.
 We use our hands for the meal.
 It's so much easier to peel the prawns this way.
 We just tear chunks of fish from the common dishes and place them on our rice plates.